-A noncustodial parent or legal guardian who is attempting to enroll a student must schedule an appointment with the school Social Worker and school administration for assistance to complete the Custodial Statement and Agreement Third Party Custody Form II I.C.20-26-11-2.
+A noncustodial parent or legal guardian who is attempting to enroll a student must schedule an appointment with the school Social Worker and school administration for assistance to complete enrollment.

 Guardians/Custodians:

 A guardian or custodian who is enrolling a student must provide a copy of the court approved document substantiating guardianship or custody of the student.